Bringing together health care, shelter and interdisciplinary education.

 The Shelter Health Network is also committed to teaching medical students, post graduate residents and other health professionals.
 Our experienced health care providers help learners understand the social determinants of health.

-In a comprehensive survey of more than 350 people living in relative or absolute homelessness in the City of Hamilton (2004), nearly 1/3 of participants reported being admitted to hospital in the previous year; this in a city with one of the highest poverty rates in the Province of Ontario (approximately 95,000 or 1 in every 5 people).
+In a comprehensive survey of more than 350 people living in relative or absolute homelessness in Hamilton, nearly 1/3 of participants reported being admitted to hospital in the previous year.
 Given the high poverty rate as well as the rate of acute care service use reported by those surveyed, hospitals in Hamilton can expect an alarming rate of at least 1 in every 5 admissions and perhaps as high as 1 in every 3 admissions to be that of someone living in poverty presenting with a complex health care need.